leo-leesco/fun/README.md

-Two written exams (a partial exam on Friday Nov 22 or 29 and a final exam on February 28 or March 6) and one programming project or several programming exercises are used to evaluate the students that follow the full course.
-Only the partial exam will count to grade students who split the course.
+Two written exams (a partial exam on Friday Nov 22 or 29 and a final exam on February 28 or March 6) and one programming project or several programming exercises are used to evaluate the students who follow the full course.
+Only the partial exam is used to grade students who split the course.

 Only course notes and hand-written notes are allowed for the exams.